akudo7/kudos-gpt/README.md

 <details>
 <summary>01.
 Set the token:</summary>

-To enable the kudos-gpt, you need to set the token to the Setting / kudos-gpt / 08 Kudos GPT Toen.
-You can use the token below because of pre-releasing.
-To enable setting this value, you have to restart the VSCode again.
+To enable the kudos-gpt, the token below need to be set to the Setting / kudos-gpt / 08 Kudos GPT Toen.
+To enable setting this value, the VSCode have to be restarted.

 <font color="red">kudo-gpt token for pre-release, it will be working until 2024-03-31.</font>